-Leander Hamrick has known for a long time that she wants to be a teacher.
-She chose the College of Charleston because she knew she’d get personal attention from faculty in the Department of Teacher Education.
-One campus visit and a brief conversation with a professor was all it took to convince her.
+Leander Hamrick knew for a long time that she wanted to be a teacher.
+She chose the College because she knew she’d get personal attention from faculty in the Department of Teacher Education.
+One campus visit and a brief conversation with a professor was all it took to cement that decision.

-“Extremely passionate about teaching,” is the way she describes her professors.
-“They’ve really ingrained in me all sorts of information that I know I’m going to use when I teach.
+Of her professors, Leander says: “They’ve really ingrained in me all sorts of information that I know I’m going to use when I teach.
 Every day, I’m learning tactics that I will rely on.
 That’s because my professors are amazing teachers, and it’s clear that they want us to be amazing teachers, too.
-They’ll tell us stories about experiences that they’ve had and it really opens your eyes to how it is in a real classroom with exceptional students.
+They’ll tell us stories about experiences that they’ve had and it really opens your eyes to how it is in a real classroom with exceptional students.”

-Leander says that one of the most important experiences she’s had has come through the campus chapter of Best Buddies.
+For Leander, one of her most important experiences in this program came via the campus chapter of Best Buddies.
 “This is a program where students at the College are paired with individuals who have mild disabilities.
 I’ve been with the same person now for three years.
 I knew this experience would really complement my special education major and enhance my education.
 In the end, it’s been a great way to integrate my major with something I love doing.”

-- Our majors have won the Special Education College Bowl – a contest among South Carolina colleges and universities – six out of the last seven years.
+❱❱ Our seniors have won the Special Education Co llege Bowl – a contest among South Carolina colleges and universities – numerous times in the last decade.